Severe Thunderstorm Warning (Heavy Rainfall) for parts of Central, East Gippsland, West and South Gippsland, South West and North East

 Central, East Gippsland, South West, North East and West and South Gippsland

-Severe thunderstorms are likely to produce heavy rainfall that may lead to flash flooding over the next several hours in parts of the Central and South West districts.
-Locations which may be affected include Apollo Bay.
+Severe thunderstorms are likely to produce heavy rainfall that may lead to flash flooding in the warning area over the next several hours.
+Locations which may be affected include Ballarat, Daylesford, Dargo and Maffra.

 The State Emergency Service advises that people should: